Are Mormons Christians?

-Mormonism and Christanity are both Abrahamic religions.
-Historically, although Mormons consider themselves to be Christians, Mormonism has had an uneasy relationship with traditional Christianity such as the Roman Catholic Church, Eastern Orthodox Church, and most branches of Protestantism.
+Mormons consider themselves to be Christians but Mormonism has historically had an uneasy relationship with traditional Christianity and its branches such as the Roman Catholic Church, Eastern Orthodox Church, and most branches of Protestantism.
 This is primarily due to the fact that adherents to Mormonism claim that the movement is a "restoration" of the earliest Christian and Judaic doctrines.
 Mormonism is considered to have branched from Christianity itself but differs on their status of God and their beliefs.

 According to the Latter Day Saints (Mormons), Mormonism and Christianity are identical; Mormonism restores and perfects Christianity.
 However, traditional Christianity regards Mormonism as a departure from Christianity, or a corruption of it.